-MÁTALÉ TO RAMBODDE.
+MATALE TO RAMBODDE.

 E must now retrace our journey as far as Peradeniya, and thence we shall pass over new ground, in a southward direction, through the very heart of the greatest tea districts of this tea-growing land.
+We

+"A FERTILE AND BEAUTIFUL VALLEY."

-We shall not, however, proceed far before crying halt, as far as the railway is concerned.
+shall not, however, proceed far before crying halt, as far as the railway is concerned.
 First we pass through a fertile and beautiful valley.
-Here the chief attraction lies in a series of rice fields, where the mud-enamoured buffalo is seen harnessed to the primitive plough, the classic implement of Virgil's Italy.
+Here the chief attraction lies in a series of rice fields where the mud-enamoured buffalo is seen harnessed to the primitive plough, the classic implement of Virgil's Italy.
 We marvel at his strength in turning a furrow of full eighteen inches in these fields of mud.
+Pass when we will, at any season of the year, the

+THE DOMESTIC BUFFALO.